-The July 1, 2021 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2020 valuation, with the exception of the valuation interest rate.
-The demographic and economic assumptions, aside from the valuation interest rate, are based on the July 1, 2014 - June 30, 2018 Experience Study, which was approved by the Board of Trustees on January 28, 2020.
-The valuation interest rate was decreased from 7.30% to 7.00% as recommended by the State Treasurer.
+The July 1, 2022 valuation results are based on the same actuarial methods as used in the July 1, 2021 valuation.
+The demographic and economic assumptions, aside from the valuation interest rate, are based on the July 1, 2018 - June 30, 2021 Experience Study, which was approved by the Board of Trustees on November 22, 2022.
+The valuation is based on a 7.00% interest rate as recommended by the State Treasurer.

-This report is prepared using census data, plan provisions, and financial information as of July 1, 2021 provided by the Division of Pensions and Benefits, and does not reflect any changes in the membership, plan provisions, or assets that occur after the valuation date.
+This report is prepared using census data, plan provisions, and financial information as of July 1, 2022 provided by the Division of Pensions and Benefits, and does not reflect any changes in the membership, plan provisions, or assets that occur after the valuation date.
 Events following that date are not, and should not be, reflected in this report.
+Actual experience, both demographic and economic, will be reflected in subsequent valuations as experience emerges.